pergola in backyard surrounded by plants

 Pro tip: Don’t forget to take them down in hurricane warnings.
 They’re called “sails” for a reason.
 In hurricane winds, bye.

-3. Plan a Pretty Pergola for Outdoor Shade
+3. Install a Pergola for Stylish Backyard Shade

 Yes, pergolas have their drawbacks when it comes to offering shade outdoors.
 The big one?
 They don’t offer total shade.
 But if you want dappled shade, a pergola’s your guy.